Galt, Ontario: History

+The area today known as Ontario has been inhabited by Indigenous peoples since end of the last Ice Age.
+In the south of Galt when preparing for building townhouses near Myers Road in 1989, archaeologists discovered the ruins of a longhouse village dated to between 1280 and 1360 CE.
+They may have practiced slash and burn agriculture (as was common in the Northeastern Woodlands since 1000 CE) cultivating the Three Sisters and could have been occupied by the Iroquoian speaking Chonnonton Peoples.
+In the late 17th century, the Algonkian speaking Anishinaabe and Mississauga peoples moved into the territory of southern Ontario.

-In the late 1700s, developers began to buy land around the Grand River from the Six Nations Indians who were led by Joseph Brant.
+Galt is situated on land once granted to the Iroquois people by the British Crown at the end of the American Revolutionary War.
+In the late 1700s, developers began to buy land around the Grand River from the Six Nations who were led by Joseph Brant.
 One speculator, William Dickson, a wealthy immigrant from Scotland, bought 90000 acre of land along the Grand River in 1816; this was later to become Galt and the Dumfries Townships.
-Dickson divided the land and advertised in Scotland for immigrants; many were attracted and arrived in what is now Galt, primarily from Roxburghshire and Selkirkshire.
-Dickson sold lots to these new settlers.
-The centre of the planned community was at the junction of Mill Creek and the Grand River, then called Shade's Mills.
+Dickson divided the land and sold smaller lots, particularly to Scottish settlers.
+The centre of the planned community was built at the junction of Mill Creek and the Grand River, then called Shade's Mills.

 Absalom Shade, a carpenter from Pennsylvania, was hired in 1816 by William Dickson to manage his lands in Dumfries Township.
 He later operated a general store, a mill and a distillery in Shade's Mills, which later became Galt.
 In 1819, he built a small bridge over the Grand River to serve customers on the other side; it lasted until 1832.
 Shade also supplied food and built roads for the Canada Company.
 He helped establish the Grand River Navigation Company to help transport goods along the river, as well as the Gore Bank in Hamilton.
 Shade also helped develop railways in the area and was among those who built Galt's Trinity Anglican Church in 1844.

 Dickson decided to name the Post Office Galt, in honour of John Galt of the Canada Company which was developing this entire area.
 Primarily agricultural in early years, Galt had attracted industry by 1840 and became the largest town in the Grand River area until the early 1900s.
 Galt was incorporated as a village in 1850, as a town in 1857 and as a city in 1915.
 Throughout that entire period, it continued to grow based on a large industrial base.